 The Azores: Europe’s Adventure Capital

-This remote nine-island archipelago is a frontier of natural beauty and adventure.
-It offers world-class whale watching, hiking through verdant volcanic craters, and exploring stunning geological formations.
+Meanwhile, the remote nine-island archipelago of Azores, Portugal is a wild frontier of natural beauty and outdoor adventure.
+It offers world-class whale watching and intense hiking through verdant volcanic craters.
+You will also spend days exploring stunning, raw geological formations.

-São Miguel highlights: Don’t miss the iconic twin crater lakes of Sete Cidades, stunning Lagoa do Fogo, and the geothermal town of Furnas, where locals cook traditional Cozido stew using volcanic heat.
+São Miguel Highlights: Do not miss the iconic twin crater lakes of Sete Cidades or the stunning Lagoa do Fogo.
+The geothermal town of Furnas is also a must-visit.
+Here, locals cook traditional Cozido stew underground using active volcanic heat.

-Beyond São Miguel: Smaller islands like São Jorge, Flores, and Pico offer even more authentic and wild landscapes for adventurous travelers.
+Beyond São Miguel: Smaller islands like São Jorge, Flores, and Pico offer even more authentic experiences.
+These outer islands feature wild landscapes perfectly suited for highly adventurous travelers.

 A Taste of Portugal: Cuisine and Culinary Culture